Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Towards generic realisations

 \bT For every finite incidence pattern $\I$ and $N \geq 2$, there are finite groupoids $\G/\I$ that are $N$-acyclic.
 Moreover, such $\G/\I$ can be chosen to be simple and compatible with any given amalgamation pattern $\H/\I$, as well as compatible with any symmetries of the underlying amalgamation pattern $\H/\I$ in the sense that every symmetry of $\H/\I$ extends to a symmetry of $\G/\I$. \eT

-Compare Definition~\ref{compatdef} in connection with the compatibility assertion, and Definitions~\ref{innersymdef} and~\ref{amalgautdef} in connection with symmetries of $\G/\I$ and $\H/\I$, respectively.
-We isolate the symmetry preservation properties in the following notion of being \emph{fully symmetric}.
+Compare Definition~\ref{compatdef} in connection with the compatibility assertion, and Definitions~\ref{amalgautdef} and~\ref{innersymdef} in connection with symmetries of $\G/\I$ and $\H/\I$, as well as Example~\ref{compatex} for an initial groupoid $\G_0/\I$ that is symmetric over and compatible with $\H/\I$, and which the desired $\G/\I$ then is to extend.

+We isolate the specific symmetry properties of the theorem in the following notion of being \emph{fully symmetric}.
 The above then says that finite $N$-acyclic groupoids can be obtained that are fully symmetric over the given data.

 Recall from Definition~\ref{innersymdef} that a groupoid $\G/\I$ is \emph{fully symmetric} over $\I$ if every symmetry of the incidence pattern $\I$ extends to a symmetry of the groupoid $\G$.

 \bD A groupoid $\G/\I$ is called \emph{fully symmetric over $\H/\I$} if every symmetry of $\I$ that is induced by a symmetry of the amalgamation pattern $\H/\I$ extends to a symmetry of the groupoid $\G$. \eD